mcbebu/ALTER-TABLE/README.md

 ## Features

-* User Credential: Consignees can login to the dashboard using their phone number that associates with orders.
+* User Credential: Login to the dashboard using their phone number that associates with orders.
-* Orders Overview: Consignees can view status of current orders, estimated time of arrival (ETA), and order history.
+* Orders Overview: View status of current orders, estimated time of arrival (ETA), and order history.
-* Order Management: Consignees can easily change address, choose order aggregation option, or select delivery window service.
+* Order Management: Change address, choose order aggregation option, or select delivery window service.
-* Profile Management: Consignees can store and update their addresses, and also indicate address preference by days in the week.
+* Profile Management: Store and update their addresses, and also indicate address preference by days in the week.

 ## How to use the dashboard